 Leap of Faith

-The Long Jump is often seen to be a flat out sprint followed by high jump (Longden 1980), though current thinking is not quite as straight forward.
+The Long Jump is often seen to be a flat-out sprint followed by a high jump (Longden 1980), though current thinking is not quite as straightforward.
 Approach too fast and the athlete struggles to transfer forward motion into lift off from the board.
-The approach is therefore a series of compromises, dictated primarily by the athlete's strength (and therefore ability to transfer horizontal speed into vertical speed) and capacity to effect technique in shorter time periods.
+The approach is, therefore, a series of compromises, dictated primarily by the athlete's strength (and therefore ability to transfer horizontal speed into vertical speed) and capacity to effect technique in shorter time periods.

-The take-off foot hits the board marginally ahead of the athlete's hips (the further ahead the higher the take-off angle, but the greater the braking affect) whilst the last two-foot contacts with flatter feet.
+The take-off foot hits the board marginally ahead of the athlete's hips (the further ahead, the higher the take-off angle, but the greater the braking effect) whilst the last two-foot contacts with flatter feet.
 As well as a flat foot (to avoid braking) at take-off, the foot is 'active' and characterised by a downwards and backwards motion causing ground reaction upwards and forwards.

-The horizontal lift is affected by the triple extension of the hip, knee and ankle in addition to upward acceleration of both the arms and free leg.
-According to Linthorne et al. (2005), the optimum take off angle for an elite jumper varies depending upon style of jump and gender but is within the range of 18-25%.
+The horizontal lift is affected by the triple extension of the hip, knee and ankle in addition to the upward acceleration of both the arms and free leg.
+According to Linthorne et al. (2005), the optimum take-off angle for an elite jumper varies depending upon the style of jump and gender but is within the range of 18-25%.

-The main points to remember in landing are to allow the horizontal and vertical momentum to dissipate safely into the sand whilst also remembering not to collapse backward as measured distance is taken from the mark made nearest the board.
+The main points to remember in landing are to allow the horizontal and vertical momentum to dissipate safely into the sand whilst also remembering not to collapse backwards as the measured distance is taken from the mark made nearest the board.

 If you quote information from this page in your work, then the reference for this page is: